Co-evolution of dust grains and protoplanetary disks: Results

 \subsection{Co-evolution of dust grains and protoplanetary disks}

-Figure \ref{2D_time_evolution_q25_a100nm} shows the time evolution of (a) density, (b) magnetic resistivity, (c) dust size, and (d) plasma $\beta$ in our fiducial model, ModelA100Q25.
+Figure \ref{2D_time_evolution_q25_a100nm} shows the time evolution of (a) density, (b) total magnetic resistivity ($\eta_O+\eta_A$), (c) dust size, and (d) plasma $\beta$ in our fiducial model, ModelA100Q25.
 Panel 1-a shows the formation of a disk with a size of $\sim 20$ AU at $t_*=1.1 \times 10^{3}$ yr (where $t_*$ denotes the time after protostar formation).
-At this stage, the total magnetic resistivity ($\eta_O+\eta_A$) is $\sim 10^{19} \etacm$ and relatively large (panel 1-b).
+At this stage, the total magnetic resistivity is $\sim 10^{19} \etacm$ and relatively large (panel 1-b).
 This large value is attributed to the fact that the maximum dust size remains $a_d<1 \mum$ within the disk (panel 1-c) and dust adsorption of charged particles is effective.
 Owing to the efficient magnetic diffusion, the plasma $\beta$ inside the disk is significantly high (panel 1-d).

 As the time progresses, a remarkable change in the magnetic resistivity occurs.
 Panel 2-b shows a significant decrease in the magnetic resistivity within the disk.
-This is caused by the dust growth within the disk ($ a_d$ reaches up to $10 \mum$) and reduction in the dust adsorption efficiency.
-However, at this epoch, the decrease in the magnetic diffusion does not lead to a decrease in the disk size; instead, the disk continues to expand.
+This is caused by the dust growth within the disk ($ a_d$ reaches up to $10 \mum$) and reduction in the dust adsorption efficiency (see Appendix B and \citet{2022ApJ...934...88T} for the impact of dust size on the ambipolar resistivity).
+However, at this epoch, the decrease in the magnetic diffusion efficiency does not lead to a decrease in the disk size; instead, the disk continues to expand.
 The plasma $\beta$ also remains high.

 The decrease in the magnetic resistivity leads to a better coupling between the magnetic field and gas in the disk.
 This coupling promotes gas accretion, which in turn transports the magnetic flux to the center and reduces the plasma $\beta$ in the disk (panel 3-d).
-The strong magnetic field amplifies the magnetic resistivity ($\eta_A$) in the central region (panel 3-b).
+The increase of magnetic field amplifies the magnetic resistivity ($\eta_A$) in the central region (panel 3-b).
 Once the dust grows sufficiently, $\eta_A$ is proportional to the square of the magnetic field strength even inside the disk.
 Even at this point, the gas density map (panel 3-a) indicates the presence of a relatively large disk of $\sim 50$ AU.